 - These team comps are generally easier to play as the game plan is much more simple and linear.

-Other times, you may have a champion like Yasuo who doesn’t need additional 3-stars to help him out.
+Other times, you may have a champion like Darius who doesn’t need additional 3-stars to help him out.
 Instead, you can use him to power spike early and level up while win streaking to add in higher cost units.

-Stage Breakdown Here’s a general breakdown of each Stage and what to do for each one.
+Here’s a general breakdown of each Stage and what to do for each one.

-Stage 2 For 1-cost reroll comps, you definitely do not want to level up in Stage 2.
+For 1-cost reroll comps, you definitely do not want to level up in Stage 2.
 This will lower your odds of hitting 1-cost units and is counterproductive.

 For all of Stage 2, the priority is to build up as much gold as possible.
 Use cheap 1-cost units to save HP on your board while hitting interest thresholds (10, 20, 30, etc).